 The museum's services have grown over the years, and now we have an active public program.
-There is a family workshop series held on weekends called "Discovery Workshops".
-These workshops use the museum's diverse collections of skeletons, mammals, birds, eggs, fossils, shells, rocks, and minerals to offer children a hands-on learning experience of the natural world that they never forget
+Each year, more than 5,000 schoolchildren and students interact with the Museum's educators as part of our series of guided tours.
+Special Workshops regularly use the museum's diverse collections of skeletons, mammals, birds, eggs, fossils, shells, rocks, and minerals to offer children a hands-on learning experience of the natural world that they never forget

-The museum also acts as a resource for schools of the Montreal area, who are always in desperate need of field trips which will contribute to the teaching of science.
-Seeing and touching the objects for themselves, and marveling at the unexpected beauty of the natural world, allows for a very complete learning experience.
+The museum also acts as a resource for schools of the Montreal area, which are always in need of field trips which will contribute to the teaching of science.
+Seeing and touching the objects for themselves, and marvelling at the unexpected beauty of the natural world, allows for a very complete learning experience.

 The Redpath Museum offers visitors an opportunity to come and explore our incredibly diverse and extraordinary planet.
 It is a valuable resource for the Montreal community.

 ArchitectureThe Museum is one of the most prominent buildings of the University, looking out over the campus from the northwest corner, in front of the Arts Building.
 The Redpath Museum enjoys the distinction of having been one of the first Canadian buildings singled out for praise in the international architecture literature.